OUR LATEST VIDEOS

 2. Sprain Ridge Pool – Yonkers

-Reopened in 2017 after a multimillion-dollar renovation, the pool at Sprain Ridge Park closed again in 2018 due to leaks and other structural issues, but it's once again entertaining families.
+Open to county residents with a parks pass, the pool at Sprain Ridge underwent extensive renovations in recent years.
 Along with the pool, there are two picnic areas to set up for lunch or a snack.
-Westchester residency is required to visit.

 3. Tibbetts Brook Park – Yonkers

 Sports-loving kids dig the offerings—volleyball and basketball inside the pool—at Tibbetts Brook Park in Yonkers.
 There's also a lazy river and benches in the pool itself for when you need some downtime.
 Along with the pool, there's a splash pad for kids, and in the park, you'll find everything from playgrounds to mini golf.
-A pickleball court debuted last season next to the tennis courts, too.
+Pickleball and tennis courts are also available here.
 Westchester residency is required to visit.

 RELATED: Summer Fairs and Festivals in Westchester and the Hudson Valley

-This affordable zero-entry pool is a great destination spot for a summer day getaway.
+This affordable, zero-entry pool is a great destination for a summer day getaway.
 Photo courtesy of Playland

 6. Playland Pool – Rye

-Another spot that recently underwent a renovation, the pool at Playland is a great place to spend the day—in part because a ticket will also get you access to the beach, giving the kids (and you!) a chance to enjoy both.
-Pool hours are 10am-6pm, Tuesday through Saturday, and parking is $20 (and $30 on holidays).
-Tickets for the pool are $14.99, but that drops down to $9.99 if you have a county parks pass.
-Along with splashing in the pool, which is now zero-entry and also features lounge chairs and more, you can make a day of it and snag tickets to enjoy the rest of what Playland has to offer—from the rides to the new paddle boats.
+Another spot that recently underwent a renovation, the pool at Playland is a great place to spend the day.
+Pool hours are 11am-6:30pm beginning Friday, June 27, 2025.
+Tickets can be purchased for the pool only, or in combination with beach tickets.
+Save money by visiting during twilight!
+Along with splashing in the pool, which is now zero-entry and also features lounge chairs and more, you can make a day of it and snag tickets to enjoy the rest of Playland's attractions and amenities.
+You'll also have to pay a $10-15 parking fee.

 Swimming Pools in the Hudson Valley's Rockland County